Benefits of remote working | Top reasons

 Customize your home office space

 When working remotely you have the opportunity to customize your home office space.
 Whether you are working from a corner of the kitchen, in the spare bedroom or have the luxury of a dedicated home office you can set it up as you want.
-Just remember to have a good backdrop, or clear uncluttered area free that you can use if you are required to attend meetings on video calls.
+Just remember to have a good backdrop, or clear uncluttered area free, that you can use if you are required to attend meetings on video calls.

 Increased productivity when remote working